 - affects a woman’s normal reproductive cycle, including ovulation

-The key consideration here is that these are the effects of marijuana, which contains lots of compounds, including the psychoactive THC that makes people feel high.
-Scientists haven’t broken out the effects by compound, so it’s tough to say if CBD, THC, or something else in marijuana affects fertility.
+The key consideration here is that these are the effects of cannabis that also contains THC, the cannabinoid that causes a high.
+Scientists haven’t broken out fertility effects by cannabinoid, so it’s tough to say if CBD, THC, or something else in cannabis is the concern.

 If you’re considering having a baby with your partner in the next few years, you may want to talk to your doctor about whether you should be concerned with using CBD for sex or any other purpose.